ctools/ctools/doc/source/users/user_manual/getting_started/python.rst

 nominal location of the Crab nebula.
-The ``obsutils.set_obs_list()`` will build an observation container from that pattern where each pointing will have a duration of 1800 seconds, cover the 0.1-100 TeV energy range and a field of view of 5 degrees.
+The ``obsutils.set_obs_list()`` will build an observation container from that pattern where each pointing will have a duration of 1800 seconds, cover the 0.1-100 TeV energy range and a field of view of 5°.
-The standard dummy CTA calibration information will be used.
+The ``South_0.5h`` IRF from the Prod2 calibration database will be used.
 A model is then appended to the observation container using the ``obs.models()`` method.
 The ``obsutils.sim()`` function then simulates the event data, the